opentok/opentok-ios-sdk-samples/README.md

 	This project barrows publisher and subscribers modules implemented in project 2.

-5.	**Multi Party Call** - This project demonstrate how to use OpenTok SDK for a multi party call.
-The application publish audio/video from iOS device and can connect to multiple subscribers.
-However it shows only one subscriber video at a time due to cpu limitations on iOS devices.
+5.	**Multi Party Call** - This project demonstrates how to use the OpenTok iOS SDK for a multi party call.
+The application publishes audio/video from an iOS device and can connect to multiple subscribers.
+However it shows only one subscriber video at a time due to CPU limitations on iOS devices.

-6.	**Audio Levels** - This project demonstrate how to use OpenTok SDK for audio only multi party calls.
-Both publisher and subscribers are audio based only.
-    This application also shows, how to use audio levels api along with audio meter UI for publisher and subscribers for visualization purpose.
+6.	**Audio Levels** - This project demonstrates how to use OpenTok iOS SDK for audio-only multi party calls.
+Both publisher and subscribers are audio-based only.
+This application also shows how to use the audio level API along with an audio meter UI for visualization of publisher and subscriber audio levels.

 Referencing OpenTok.framework
 -----------------------------